 Property taxes: The amount paid to the county where the home is located.
 Property taxes vary widely based on state and county, but a good rule of thumb is 1% of the home’s value per year.

 Homeowner’s insurance: This insurance pays the costs of rebuilding the home if it is destroyed by fire or another eligible disaster.
 Lenders require this type of insurance since the home is the collateral for the loan.
 If it’s destroyed, they need to know it can be rebuilt.

 HOA dues: Dues required by the homeowner’s association if the property is located in an HOA.

-Section 184 Payment: Total monthly payment including principal, interest, monthly mortgage insurance, taxes, homeowner’s insurance, and HOA dues.
+Section 184 Payment: Total monthly payment including principal, interest, taxes, homeowner’s insurance, and HOA dues.

 Principal and Interest: The portion of the payment that goes toward paying down the loan balance (principal) plus paying that month’s interest on the loan.

 Monthly mortgage insurance: Most loans with less than a 20% down payment require mortgage insurance.
 But not the Section 184 Loan.
 As of July 1, 2023, monthly mortgage insurance is no longer required.